Tutorial Gateway

 print(number2(50))

-In Python, we can use the available Built-in functions along with lambda function.
+We can use the available Built-in methods along with this.

 number = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15]